Browsers-software/browsers-software.github.io/content/_index.md

  - To restore a hidden browser, click the bottom right menu and find it from the `Restore` submenu
  - To move a browser up/down, right click and choose move up/down
  - To open a link in incognito/private mode hold down shift while clicking on the browser

-# Known Issues

- - Linux: browsers installed as snaps are not fully supported